iamrikie/solutech/README.md

                     }<br>
                     <b>Note:</b><i> Your pass has to be a minimum of 8 characters to be validated as I have defined in the AuthController.</i>
        </p></pre>
 With that example, proceed testing the remaining endpoints.
-Check the api Routes for better understanding on how to proceed.
+Check the api Routes for a better understanding on how to proceed.

 <br><br>
 <b>Ps: </b><b><i>Code Optimization in Progress...</i><b>